jared-hughes/nuova/README.md

 Now, exhaustive search through about 4000 starting positions, 240 initial `b` values, and 4000 hash counts gives about 2^32 options, which is enough to control `b` at the point of `ms(a, b)`.

-(This is slow implemented naively, so the assembler accelerates it by using a hash set to store a bunch of inverses of the goal `b` value).
+(This is slow if implemented naively, so the assembler accelerates it by using a hash set to store a bunch of inverses of the goal `b` value).

-This is represented in assembly by putting two mnemonics next to each other without `.trash` in between.
+This whole 4000-240-4000 approach is represented in assembly by putting two mnemonics next to each other without `.trash` in between.
 So getchar-putchar is represented by

 ```c
   a = getchar()